Edit your site's fonts, colors, and page layout.

 To learn more, visit Styling store pages.

 How you hide or show different site elements and features depends on your site's version.

 You can hide certain design features like social icons, banners, and footers by deleting the block or section.
 Open the section editor to explore the different options for that section of the page.

 In some templates, you can hide design features like page titles, social icons, borders, banners, and footers.
 These tweaks are usually found in the Options section of site styles.

 You can save style changes, undo the previous change, or reset areas of your site to their default styles.

-After you’ve made all style and content changes, hover over Done in the top left corner of the page editor and click Save.
+After you’ve made any style and content changes, click Save in the top-left corner of the page editor.
 This change isn't reversible.
 While you can revert to default styles, you can't restore previous style changes after saving.